2024-2025 undergraduate scholarship applications open November 1, 2023

 3. Complete Your FAFSA Application

 - To be eligible for need-based scholarships, make sure to submit a FAFSA application.
-FAFSA applications become available every year on October 1.
+FAFSA applications will be available in December this year.

 - Dreamers (with or without DACA) and International Students can fill out a paper FAFSA application.
 Once completed, submit it to the University Office of Scholarships & Financial Aid in the Student Services Building, Room 105.
 For questions about a paper FAFSA application contact the University's Financial Aid Office at email@example.com or 801-581-6211.

 4. Complete the University of Utah General Scholarship Application